awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_ai-opt-out_syntax.md

 ```

 AI services opt\-out policy syntax includes the following elements:
 + The `services` element\.
-An AI services opt\-out policy is identified by this fixed name as the outermost JSON containing element\.
+An AI services opt\-out policy is identified by this fixed filed name name as the outermost JSON containing element\.

   An AI services opt\-out policy can have one or more statements under the `services` element\.
 Each statement contains the following elements:
-  + A *service name key* that identifies an AWS AI service\.
-The following key names are valid values for this field:
+  + A *service name key* that identifies and AWS AI service\.
+The following key names are the valid values for this field:
-    + **`default`** – represents **all** currently available AI services and implicitly and automatically includes any AI services that might be added in the future\.
+    + **`default`** – represents **all** currently available AI services and implicitly includes any AI services that might be added in the future\.
     + `codeguruprofiler`
     + `comprehend`
     + `lex`